 Gallbladder Damp Heat is fairly similar and can increase it.

 For this Liver syndrome to occur, Spleen qi must have been affected so that the Damp can arise in the first place.

-This means that diet and worry, for example, may have been contributory factors because these affect the Spleen.
+This means that diet and worry, for example, may have been contributory factors because they affect the Spleen.

 Foods that, over-eaten, tend to cause this condition include: